In crisis and need to talk now? Please, call 988.

 Youth ages 10-17 residing in Adams, Canyon, Gem, Owyhee, Payette and Washington counties in Idaho in need of assessment and support are encouraged to apply.
 Parents/guardians and any trusted adult can submit a referral on behalf of youth as well, with consent from the parent/guardian.

-A YouthROC representative will reach out to the phone number submitted on the application within 48 hours, or 2 business days.
+Online Application: After submitting an application online, a YouthROC team member will reach out to the phone number submitted on the application within 48 hours, or 2 business days.
 During that phone call, a brief Strengths and Difficulties Questionnaire will be completed to identify need and schedule a comprehensive assessment if appropriate.
-That assessment will occur within 10 days of the screening phone call.

 Services provided are HIPAA protected.
 Clients and their parent/guardian will sign a Release of Information Agreement acknowledging their understanding that YouthROC is made up of multiple community providers working together to offer services, therefore, they will be sharing information as necessary between assessment and case management locations.

-Anywhere an internet connection is available.
+Online applications can be submitted anywhere an internet connection is available.
 Applications can be submitted via mobile device or computer.
-Any trusted adult can submit a referral on behalf of the youth, with consent from the parent/guardian.
+Any trusted adult can refer a youth, with consent from the parent/guardian.
 A youth can also refer themselves to the program.

 Assessments are completed by licensed professionals with degrees in social work or counseling.
 Master’s level interns are also completing assessments under close guidance and supervision of a licensed clinical professional.
 Assessments for YouthROC are currently being completed through the utilization of a space within the Nampa Family Justice Center.
 They can also be completed via telehealth.